 We think it is important for you to know what we do with your personal information so that you are confident your data is in good hands.
 We process your personal information in accordance with the Dutch Personal Data Protection Act (Wet bescherming persoonsgegevens) and the Code of Conduct for Processing Personal Data by Financial Institutions (Gedragscode Verwerking Persoonsgegevens Financiële Instellingen).

-NIBC Markets is an entity of NIBC Bank N.V.
-As such, NIBC Bank is responsible for ensuring that NIBC Markets and all other businesses entities within the group comply with the Dutch Personal Data Protection Act.
+The NIBC location in Amsterdam is an entity of NIBC Bank N.V.
+As such, NIBC Bank is responsible for ensuring that NIBC Amsterdam and all other businesses entities within the group comply with the Dutch Personal Data Protection Act.

-When you become a customer of NIBC Markets, either directly or through an adviser, we ask you for certain information about yourself.
+When you become a customer of NIBC, either directly or through an adviser, we ask you for certain information about yourself.
 We can use this information to:

-If you are a client of NIBC Markets, you are also considered to be a client of the other businesses within NIBC Bank group.
+If you are a client of NIBC, you are also considered to be a client of the other businesses within NIBC Bank group.